-Risky, unexpected, and haughty as ever are some of the elements that describe the tribute project to her late mentor The Notorious B.I.G.
+Risky, unexpected, and haughty are some elements that describe the tribute project to her late mentor The Notorious B.I.G.
 In theory, The Notorious K.I.M. is the pop-rap incarnation of future female hip-hop albums heard in the mainstream from MCs like Nicki Minaj, Cardi B, and Azealia Banks.

 The Queen Bee sings praises to the genre and shouts out its most endearing artists like Michael Jackson, Aaliyah, Erykah Badu, Natalie Cole and more.

-With Black Music Month almost to an end and the 20th anniversary of Lil’ Kim’s revolutionary sophomore album The Notorious K.I.M. in full effect, Rated R&B singles out seven released and unreleased tracks from the album that highlight the rap phenom’s prowess for R&B.
+To celebrate the anniversary of Lil’ Kim’s revolutionary sophomore album, The Notorious K.I.M., Rated R&B shares seven released and unreleased tracks from the album that highlight the rap phenom’s prowess for R&B. (In no particular order).

-Lil’ Kim featuring CeeLo Green of Goodie Mob and Redman – “Little Drummer Boy”
+2. Lil’ Kim feat.
+CeeLo Green and Redman – “Little Drummer Boy”

-Lil’ Kim featuring Grace Jones and Lil’ Cease – “Revolution”
+3. Lil’ Kim feat.
+Grace Jones and Lil’ Cease – “Revolution”

-Lil’ Kim featuring Mario Winans – “Single Black Female”
+5. Lil’ Kim feat.
+Mario Winans – “Single Black Female”